Rather, I decided to blog about the place I'd rather be than anywhere in the world. A public library.

 For me, Heaven!

 We all take local buildings and institutions for granted.
 After all, they are there, we pass them every day, and we take them for granted.
 Even I do, sometimes.
-I pass this building five days a week, sometimes six.
-But I rarely use this particular library.
-I should.
+But now, they are closed (at least in New York State) "until further notice".
+Just when we need them more than ever.

 Local public libraries face many challenges today.
 Their funds are constantly being cut.
 People are loathe to vote in the tax increases they need to survive.
 But these libraries are, increasingly, so much more than a place where you can walk in with a card and walk out with one or more books to read.
 They provide internet access, wi-fi, computers for those who don't own one, job hunting services, e books, CDs and DVDs, magazines, free tax preparation done by volunteers, free databases, and so much more.
-One of our local libraries even features yoga classes on Fridays.
+One of our local libraries even features yoga classes and a knitting group.
+At least, in better times, it did.

 In fact, the photo I started this post with is from a digital collection of the New York (City) Public Library, and anyone can down load it, free of charge.